adarshX/Network-DataUsage/README.md

          vnstat -h -i wlo1 > d.txt | python3 data_24 hrs.py3/

-Note : Here “wlo1” is your system's wireless interface network.
+Note : Here `wlo1` is your system's wireless interface network.
 You can also use for ethernet by changing interface name.
+Write your interface name in place of "wlo1"